 Tea tree oil can also work well for skin whitening.
 You just need to combine 1 teaspoon of jojoba oil with 4 drops of tea tree oil.
 Blend one tomato in a mixer and add these mashed tomatoes to the oil mixture.
 Apply the mask to your face and leave it on for 10 minutes.
 Rinse with lukewarm water and pat dry.
 This mask also helps remove sun tan.
 And worry not – tea tree oil will not bleach your skin.

-For dry skin, you can combine 5 tablespoons of tea tree oil with 1 tablespoon of almond oil.
+For dry skin, you can combine 5 drops of tea tree oil with 1 tablespoon of almond oil.
 Massage it gently into your skin and leave it on.
 Bathe normally and wash your face as usual.
 Regular use of this face mask can keep your skin hydrated for longer periods.

 You can also make a homemade honey face wash for clean skin using tea tree oil.
 You just need 1/3 cup of tea tree castile soap, another 1/3 cup of honey, 3 tablespoons of distilled water, 2 tablespoons of skin-nourishing oil (like that of jojoba or almond), and some water.
 Add the water in a soap dispenser and then the other ingredients.
 Shake well until the honey mixes well.
 Your face wash is ready to use – just shake the soap dispenser before every use.
 This face wash has great benefits – it enriches your skin and makes it smoother.